EXAMPLES OF POTENTIAL ELIGIBLE APPLICANTS. ALL WILL BE REVIEWED ON A CASE BY CASE BASIS TO DETERMINE ELIGIBILITY

 Will we need to complete a physical abilities test?

-- Applicants testing in January 2022 and beyond will be required to complete our physical abilities test at the Training Academy, click here for our PAT instructional video.
+- Yes, you will be required to complete our physical abilities test at the Training Academy, click here for our PAT instructional video.

 Will I have to go through your full academy if I’m certified in Corrections?